payu-org/payu/docs/source/usage.rst

 in each run.
 When running at NCI the manifest file must be present as it is scanned for storage points in order to correctly specify the argument to the
 ```-l storage=``` option when submitting a PBS job.

+It is possible to create an experiment configuration such that the input
+and executable manifests are correct if the experiment is run on the same
+system.
+In such a case the ``manifest`` options need to be set correctly
+to always reuse those manifests and it should be possible to run the
+experiment immediately.

 Once you are satisfied the configuration is correct, and there is no existing
 ```work``` directory, run the experiment by typing the following::